Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Technologies

 \section{HAPS Technologies}

 Technology achievements enable \ac{HAPS} to enhance connectivity, optimize performance, and ensure sustainable operations.
-As an example, the authors in \cite{kurt2021vision} explored the application of advanced techniques such as massive MIMO and \ac{mmWave} communication into \ac{HAPS} systems, identifying these as promising directions for future research.
-Similarly, the authors in \cite{d2016high} discussed key technological developments, trends, and challenges associated with \ac{HAPS}.
+As an example, Karabulut Kurt~\textit{et al.}~\cite{kurt2021vision} explored the application of advanced techniques such as massive MIMO and \ac{mmWave} communication into \ac{HAPS} systems, identifying these as promising directions for future research.
+Similarly, d’Oliveira, Melo, and Devezas~\cite{d2016high} discussed key technological developments, trends, and challenges associated with \ac{HAPS}.
 Nonetheless, this work primarily adopts an aeronautical engineering perspective, and lacks a thorough analysis from a telecommunications point of view.
 In addition, the study was published in April 2016, and does not reflect the most recent developments in the field.
-In this section, we address these limitations, and present an updated and comprehensive overview of recent technological trends that support the large-scale adoption of \ac{HAPS} in the context of 6G networks.
-Specifically, we focus on the design of channel modeling (Sec.~\ref{sub:channel-modeling}), resource management (Sec.~\ref{sub:resource-management}), user assignment and cell association (Sec.~\ref{sub:user-assignment}), multi-link connectivity (Sec.~\ref{sub:multi-link}), mobility management and handover (Sec.~\ref{sub:mobility-management}), antenna (Sec.~\ref{sub:mimo}), channel estimation (Sec.~\ref{sub:channel-estimation}), interference management and beamforming (Sec.~\ref{sub:interference-management}), energy efficiency (Sec.~\ref{sub:energy}), and \ac{ML} (Sec.~\ref{sub:machine-learning}) techniques for \ac{HAPS}.